axch/adaptive-plot/README.md

 Adaptive Plot does not deal gracefully with functions that approach infinity within the plotting range.
-In particular, the adaptive refinement will tend to try to explore the vicinity of the pole.
+In particular, the adaptive refinement will tend to try to explore the vicinity of the singularity.
 This makes two problems: effort will be spent on computing very large values of the function, which are likely to be both inaccurate and uninteresting; and the plotter might hit a value where the function is actually undefined, possibly causing a crash.

 Clipping the y range does not prevent Adaptive Plot from trying to explore that geometry.
-To wit, if the function has something like a discontinuity (or a pole!) in the given x range but outside the given y range, Adaptive Plot will try to explore it anyway, wasting computational effort.
+To wit, if the function has something interesting, like a high curvarture area, or a discontinuity (or a singularity!) in the given x range but outside the given y range, Adaptive Plot will try to explore it anyway, wasting computational effort.

 If the function being plotted is not actually a function (for example, has some internal state, or is randomized), Adaptive Plot will neither